How to Play Music Vol. 1 - Introduction

 HOW TO PLAY MUSIC

-This is a humble book.
+This is a humble guide.
 I do not intend to imply that this is the only way to make music, the best way to make music, or that these ideas haven’t been said many times before.
 This is my current best summary of the knowledge, skills, and tools that I have learned from other musicians and my own practice.
 This is a method that has worked consistently for myself and my students.
-This book features a combination of philosophy along with exercises.
+This guide features a combination of philosophy along with exercises.
 I believe any musician who can perform all of the exercises is a good musician, ready to serve themselves, others, and music.

-This book is not centered around any particular instrument, style, or approach.
+This guide is not centered around any particular instrument, style, or approach.
 This is a book about making music, starting from nothing.
 It should be of great use to a total beginner, and a good refresher for someone with years of study.

 Enjoy your journey.